 From easy loops near waterfalls to challenging ascents with spectacular views, we bring you the best hikes in Washington States!

 If you want to explore multiple trails it’s best to rent a car.
 A lot of trailheads are next to parking lots that are off the highway, so they’re not so easy to reach without a vehicle.
 If you opted for taxis or Ubers instead of renting a car, you’d unnecessarily spend a fortune more.

-Those of you that are visiting Washington in spring or summer should bring lots of bug repellant.
+Those of you that are visiting Washington State in spring or summer should bring lots of bug repellant.
 There are a lot of mosquitos on the trails in warm weather, especially on those hikes that are near a river or a lake.

 Also, spring is tick season in Washington, so we highly recommend long sleeves and pants instead of shorts.
 In fact, convertible pants are probably the best thing you could wear – ticks will latch onto your legs near the ankles and go upwards.
 The flap will trap them and you will be able to get rid of the tick before it can do any serious damage.
 Additionally, wearing lighter colors will help you spot any ticks on the clothes sooner rather than later.

 Washington boasts some stunning untouched forests that are home to all sorts of wonderful creatures.
 But it’s not wonderful to encounter them all on the trails – while it might be adorable to spot a marmot during the hike, some people might need a fresh pair of underpants if they come across a bear.
 Just don’t disturb any of the animals and you will be fine.
 However, we still recommend you go with someone more experienced if you are a novice with encountering wild animals during hikes.